byui-cse/cse450-course/source/course/syllabus.md

 Each module lasts approximately two weeks and follows a case-study format.
 Each case study is designed to provide students with a real world backdrop to learn and apply machine learning tools.

 Students will work in teams to create a report designed to answer the questions posed by the case study.
-Students will then present their work to the class, and reflect on their own and their teammates performance and contributions.
+Students will then present their work to the class.
+Online students will post videos and campus students will present in class.
+Students will then have an opportunity to reflect on their own and their teammates performance and contributions.

 ### Modules 07